Age Discrimination Issues in the Workplace

 Age Discrimination and Job Search Options

 What options are there for those potential employees who are considered "old" by hiring managers and companies?
-How can you address the perception that older workers are not as capable or as qualified as younger counterparts?
+How can you address the perception that older workers are not as capable or as qualified as their younger counterparts?

 There are strategies older job seekers can implement to help expedite a job search, and to find gainful and meaningful employment.
 For the older applicant, it’s especially important to utilize the available resources for finding attractive positions, as well as to be aware of the online protocols for applying for a position.
-For example, here are tips for job searching and writing resumes and cover letters, specifically tailored for older job seekers.
+For example, here are tips for job searching and writing resumes and cover letters specifically tailored to older job seekers.

-More Job Search Tips for Older Workers
+Job Search Tips for Older Workers

 - When you write your resume, limit your experience to 15 years for a managerial job, 10 years for a technical job, and five years for a high-tech job.